 Your Inciting Incident is when your Protagonist moves from passive to active.
 Either they realise what they want and go after it, or they realise what the Antagonist is doing and want to stop them.
 But that moment, something sparks them into action and you need to show it happen.

-Where Does The Inciting Incident Go?
+Where Does The Inciting Incident Go In Chapter One?

 The beginning of Chapter One can be them living their lives in passive mode.
 You use that to tell your audience who they are, who the people in their lives are, and demonstrate what they’re frustrated by before they become motivated to change it.